jj05y/Final-Year-Project-Theorem-Proving-Assitant/README.md

 - Continue selecting and applying until satisfied.
 - Click Keeper to keep the proven theorem

+## Derivation of saved Theorems
+- After keeping a theorem click on it (with no subexpression selection made) to view its history

+## Loading and saving
+- Create theorem files with a new theorem on each line in the above format
+- Saved theorems will be in a json format but you can add to this list with the above format

 ## Screenshot
 #### Proof that disjunction (or) distributes over itself